isomerpages/ura-lkywcp/index.md

     - infopic:
         title: The Prize for cities
         subtitle:
-        description: A prestigious award that recognises cities and their key leaders and organisations for displaying foresight, good governance and innovation in tackling the many urban challenges faced, to bring about social, economic and environmental benefits in a holistic way to their communities.
+        description: Established since 2009, the Lee Kuan Yew World City Prize is a prestigious award that recognises cities and their key leaders and organisations for displaying foresight, good governance and innovation in tackling the many urban challenges faced, to bring about social, economic and environmental benefits in a holistic way to their communities.
         button:
         url:
         image: /images/features/2023/shenzhen-air.jpg